-Renault Triber Variants: It is offered in four variants: RXE, RXL, RXT, and RXZ.
+Renault Triber Variants: The MPV is offered in four trims: RXE, RXL, RXT, and RXZ.

-Renault Triber Seating Capacity: The crossover sub-4m MPV gets a 7-seater layout.
+Renault Triber Seating Capacity: It is a seven-seater.

-Renault Triber Features: The Triber features an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, height-adjustable driver's seat, steering-mounted audio and calling controls, AC vents for second and third-row seats, digital instrument cluster, and push-button start/stop.
+Renault Triber Features: Its features list includes an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, height-adjustable driver's seat and steering-mounted audio and calling controls.
+The MPV also gets AC vents for second and third-row seats, digital instrument cluster, and a push-button start/stop.

-Renault Triber Safety: Renault offers dual front airbags, ABS with EBD, and rear parking sensors as standard across all variants.
+Renault Triber Safety: Standard safety features comprise dual front airbags, ABS with EBD, and rear parking sensors.

 Renault Triber Price